 Harry Potter fans rejoice!
-The new Goblet of Fire exhibition at Warner Bros Studio Tour London, The Making of Harry Potter, opening at the end of March, looks amazing and we have all the details.
+The new Goblet of Fire exhibition at Warner Bros Studio Tour London, The Making of Harry Potter, which opened at the end of March as is open until September, looks amazing and we have all the details.

 Starting this Easter, discover the behind-the-scenes secrets of Harry Potter and the Goblet of Fire.
 Warner Bros.
 Studio Tour London will launch a special feature dedicated entirely to the fourth movie of the magical film series.

 As part of the feature, the Goblet of Fire will be returned to the Great Hall for the first time since filming wrapped in 2010.

 Every visitor to the Great Hall will see a live Special Effects demonstration showing how the Triwizard Champions’ parchments were expelled from the Goblet.
 You can even receive a souvenir parchment to remember your visit.

 During filming, two versions of the Goblet of Fire were created for different purposes.The original goblet was hand-carved by Head Propmaker, Pierre Bohanna, from a single piece of wood.
 A mould of this was then taken for the Special Effects version that was rigged to propel the parchments of the four Triwizard Champions.
 Visitors to the Studio Tour will see both versions of the Goblet of Fire up-close as part of the feature.